mojotron/recursion/README.md

 ## Merge Sort

 In computer science, merge sort (also commonly spelled mergesort) is an efficient, general-purpose, comparison-based sorting algorithm.
 Most implementations produce a stable sort, which means that the implementation preserves the input order of equal elements in the sorted output.
 Merge sort is a divide and conquer algorithm.
 Learn more on [Wikipedia](https://en.wikipedia.org/wiki/Merge_sort).

+Solution to this problem is made:
+1. recursively with helper method - merge1, more traditional syntax
+2. recursively with helper method - merge1, more ruby way syntax

+## Additional recursive problems

 This project is part of [The Odin Project curriculum](https://www.theodinproject.com/).
 Awesome on-line web development learning place!